delaneyj/grug/docs/guide/dep-pre-bundling.md

 ## The Why

-This is Vite performing what we call "dependency pre-bundling".
+This is grug performing what we call "dependency pre-bundling".
 This process serves two purposes:

-1. **CommonJS and UMD comaptibility:** During development, Vite's dev serves all code as native ESM.
-Therefore, Vite must convert dependencies that are shipped as CommonJS or UMD into ESM first.
+1. **CommonJS and UMD comaptibility:** During development, grug's dev serves all code as native ESM.
+Therefore, grug must convert dependencies that are shipped as CommonJS or UMD into ESM first.

-   When converting CommonJS dependencies, Vite performs smart import analysis so that named imports to CommonJS modules will work as expected even if the exports are dynamically assigned (e.g. React):
+   When converting CommonJS dependencies, grug performs smart import analysis so that named imports to CommonJS modules will work as expected even if the exports are dynamically assigned (e.g. React):

    ```js
    // works as expected
    import React, { useState } from 'react'
    ```

-2. **Performance:** Vite converts ESM dependencies with many internal modules into a single module to improve subsequent page load performance.
+2. **Performance:** grug converts ESM dependencies with many internal modules into a single module to improve subsequent page load performance.

    Some packages ship their ES modules builds as many separate files importing one another.
 For example, [`lodash-es` has over 600 internal modules](https://unpkg.com/browse/lodash-es/)!
 When we do `import { debounce } from 'lodash-es'`, the browser fires off 600+ HTTP requests at the same time!
 Even though the server has no problem handling them, the large amount of requests create a network congestion on the browser side, causing the page to load noticeably slower.